-The global microparticles market is expected to grow at a CAGR of 10.25%, reaching a market size of US$2.325 billion in 2030 from US$1.427 billion in 2025.
+The global microparticles market is forecast to grow at a CAGR of 10.2%, reaching USD 2.6 billion in 2031 from USD 1.6 billion in 2026.

-Microparticles are solid particles composed of synthetic or natural polymers and typically are in the order of micrometers in size (1–1000 μm).
+Microparticles are solid particles composed of synthetic or natural polymers and typically are in the order of micrometers in size (1–1000 ?m).
 It can be prepared by dispersing, entrapping, encapsulating, or suspending the active drug within the polymer matrix.
 This method of encapsulation of drug and polymer leads to a more appropriate variation of the type of microparticles depending upon the drug to be encapsulated and the choice of the polymer.

 Moreover, microspheres are microparticles with a wide spherical surface-to-volume ratio and homogeneously entrapping the drug in the matrix.
 They can also be categorized into solid and hollow types.
 Since the improved targeted efficiency, magnetic microspheres have also been explored for targeted drug delivery, particularly magnetic-targeted chemotherapy.